Fight Club (novel): Themes

 Johannes Hell argues that Palahniuk's use of the Narrator's somnambulism is a simple attempt at emphasizing the dangerous yet daring possibilities of life.
 Hell enforces the importance of the Narrator's sleepwalking and intense deprivation, for they have a firm influence on suffering readers," from a twisted perspective this is solace for everybody who suffers from somnambulism in a sense, that things could be worse, much worse in fact.

 Project Mayhem's terrorism in Fight Club has been analyzed within the context of the terrorist attacks of September 11th, 2001.
 In 2007, Ruth Quiney examined this link, stating that Fight Clubs depiction of disaffected Western men joining a homegrown terrorist group anticipated some aspects of the War on Terror.
 Jesse Kavadlo, in his essay "With Us or Against Us: Chuck Palahniuk's 9/11," claims that Palahniuk was almost prophetic in predicting future acts of terror.
 He writes, "Palahniuk's work demonstrates the disturbing intersections between the multiple meanings of the word "plot": narrative, conspiratorial, and funereal, the word reminding us of the linguistic connections between our stories, our secrets, and our entombment."

+Olivia Burgess believes that the necessity of violence as revolution is evident in how bodies are described in the novel.
+The fight club “allows men to fiercely embody revolution and desire and rejuvenate utopia”, experiencing sensations through their own aging, injured bodies.
+In the fight club, physical violence is consensual, and the self is liberated through immediate “violence and pain”.
+Characters do not have to wait for a possibility of a utopia, when they can fight for a utopia in the moment.
+Burgess argues that the violence of fight club is necessary for revolution, while Project Mayhem is malicious violence that does not liberate anybody.
+On the other hand, Barker believes that the fight club is just as malicious as Project Mayhem, proclaiming that both perpetuate fascist systems.